WHAT MAKES BLUEPRINT'S LIVE LSAT COURSES BETTER THAN OTHERS?

 LSAT preparation is not one-size-fits-all.
 It’s important to find the right LSAT course that fits your personal schedule and learning style.
 The Blueprint LSAT Live Class is the perfect LSAT prep course for the LSAT student that needs the flexibility of an online LSAT prep course with the accountability of a live LSAT class.
 You’ll have the opportunity to ask your LSAT instructor questions live and get feedback immediately.
 Plus, you can easily reschedule a class if life gets in the way or retake classes with different LSAT instructors to hear another perspective.

-Spoiler: you get everything you need to crush your LSAT exam, from LSAT books to practice test questions and practice exams!
+Spoiler: you get everything you need to crush your LSAT exam, from LSAT strategy guides to practice test questions and practice exams.

 All Blueprint LSAT Live Class students get access to the best resources for Law School Admission Test preparation: